avorio-dev/S4ZAG/ZAG_REST_API/README.md

   > - handle_csrf_token: set up authentication if needed

 ### 3. Set SICF Service
-  The final step is to register your service from tcode SICF, setting your Handler Class
+  The final step is to register your service using tcode **SICF**, setting your Handler Class.